-The Board may also reduce, defer or eliminate the dues obligation of an individual Member for good cause shown.
+The Board may also reduce, defer, or eliminate the dues obligation of an individual Member for good cause shown.

-Funding of Non-Statutory Activities
+Funding of Other Activities

-To the extent that WECC elects to fund any activities not eligible for funding pursuant to Sections 11.1.1 and 11.1.2, it shall do so through the use of service fees, charges or dues applicable to the persons or entities that voluntarily participate in such activities.
+To the extent that WECC elects to fund any activities not eligible for funding pursuant to Sections 11.1.1 and 11.1.2 or 11.2, it shall do so through the use of service fees, charges, or dues applicable to the persons or entities that voluntarily participate in such activities.
 Participation in or funding of such activities shall not be a condition of membership in WECC.

 12 Amendments to these Bylaws

 These Bylaws may be amended by either the Board or by the Members in accordance with the following procedures.
+As required by applicable law or agreement, all amendments to these Bylaws require the approval of NERC and FERC before such amendments become effective.

 Amendment by the Board

 Except for those provisions described below, the Board may approve an amendment of the Bylaws after providing not less than thirty (30) days’ notice of the proposed amendment to all Members.
 Approval of such an amendment requires the affirmative votes of not less than two- thirds (⅔) of the Directors in office.
-Such amendment will become effective sixty (60) days after its approval by the Board unless:

-the vote is appealed by the Members prior to the sixtieth day, or
+Such amendment will be considered final thirty (30) days after its approval by the Board unless the vote is appealed by the Members prior to the thirtieth day.

-subsequent regulatory approval is required.

 To lodge an appeal, a majority of any Class may file a petition with the Secretary.
 An appeal will stay implementation of the amendment pending Member vote on the appeal.
-The membership will vote on whether to rescind the Board approved amendment at the next Annual Member Meeting unless the Board calls an earlier Special Member Meeting.
-An appeal will only be successful if a majority of all Members and a majority (three of five) of the Classes vote to rescind the amendment.
+The membership will vote on whether to rescind the Board approved amendment at a Special Member Meeting called by the Board or upon thirty days’ notice through submission of written or electronic ballots in accordance with procedures determined by the Secretary to ensure the integrity of the voting process.
+An appeal will only be successful if a majority of (1) all the Members, not just those members voting, and (2) the Classes (with each Class having a majority vote from all the Members of that Class, not just those members voting), vote to rescind the amendment.

-If the appeal vote is not successful, then the amendment will be deemed approved as of the day of the failed Membership vote.
+If the appeal vote is not successful, then the amendment will be deemed final as of the day of the failed membership vote.
 If subsequent regulatory approval is required for the amendment, then the amendment shall be effective upon the effective date of such approval.

 Notwithstanding the foregoing, both Board and Member approvals are required to amend provisions of these Bylaws concerning Sections 1.1 and 1.2; Section 4.2; Sections

 6.2 through 6.8, inclusive; Section 7.2; Section 8; Section 10; Sections 12.1 through 12.4, inclusive; and any other sections as may be required by Utah law.
 In such case, the Board shall first vote on the proposed amendment.
-If approved by the Board, the amendment must then be noticed to Members at least sixty (60) days prior to the Annual Member Meeting or Special Member Meeting at which the Member vote will occur.
-The amendment will then be approved if it receives the affirmative vote of at least two thirds (⅔) of the Members who vote upon such amendment.
+If approved by the Board, the amendment must then be noticed to Members at least thirty (30) days prior to any vote on any proposed amended provision.
+Such vote may occur at a Special Member Meeting called by the Board or through submission of written or electronic ballots in accordance with procedures determined by the Secretary to ensure the integrity of the voting process.
+The amendment will then be approved if it receives an affirmative majority vote of (1) the Members, and (2) a majority of the Classes (with each Class having a majority vote from the Members of that Class).

 Amendment by the Members

-Upon a petition being filed with the Secretary by any Member or Director, at any Annual Member Meeting or Special Member Meeting the Members may amend any provision of these Bylaws; provided:
+Upon a petition being filed with the Secretary by any Member or Director, the Members may vote to amend any provision of these Bylaws; provided: